Introduction

 Section titled “Who it’s for”mountly is appropriate when:

-- You want intent-based activation with a shared module + data cache story.
+<signup-card>with minimal host wiring. - You need intent-based activation with a shared module and data cache story.

 It’s the wrong tool when you have a single SPA where the bundler owns every surface, when you need SSR + hydration of server-rendered HTML, or when you actually want a microfrontend control plane.
 See When not to use mountly for the longer answer.